 How do I report cruelty?

-What is failure to provide sustenance?
+What is failure to provide necessary care?

-Failure to provide sustenance is the failure of the pet owner or keeper to supply the necessary basics to sustain life.
+Failure to provide necessary care is the failure of the pet owner or keeper to supply the necessary basics to sustain life.
 This would include failure to provide fresh food and water, adequate protection from the weather and veterinary care.
 New Jersey case law has expanded this definition to include animals on a short leash, tethered on a heavy chain or having a tangled chain or leash in such a manner that the animal cannot freely exercise.

 What is the penalty for failing to provide sustenance?